GlamorousBrusier12/portfolio/README.md

 ## Built With
-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://naveencodes.vercel.app/" target="_blank">naveen.codes </a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.